martinkuba/opentelemetry-specification/specification/logs/semantic_conventions/events/browser/navigation.md

 **Description**: Represents a browser navigation event.

+The following attributes MUST be set with these predefined values:

 <!-- semconv browser -->
 | Attribute  | Type | Value  | Requirement Level |
 |---|---|---|---|